bruncsak/dynu.sh/README.md

 8. optionally and preferably, you may want to schedule its regular run via crontab

 ### Troubleshooting
-Running the program without argument gives a short usage instruction.
+Running the program without arguments gives a short usage instruction.
 If you have any problem, try first to run with the `-d 2` option.
 Then, please do not hesitate to open an issue!